jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
-They would hold all the levers of power, and thus decide where to put roads, what to teach our kids, or how much to fund cancer research.
+They would hold all the levers of power, and thus decide where to put roads, what to teach our kids, or when houses all get solar panels.
 Of course, there is no such player.
 In reality, it's the choices of individuals that decide what the community does.
-Player gods make the collective consciousness of society—but only if real-life people on Main Street choose to become player gods and take responsibility for their society.
-If we do, we "play the game" of civilization. evolve as required, and win.
+Player gods make-up the collective consciousness of society—but only if Main Street decides to become player gods and take responsibility for their society.
+If we do, we "play the game" of civilization, evolve as required, and win.

 **Philosophy**: The largely unspoken ideals that tell individuals what’s right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.